dmortkowitz/reactrebuild/README.md

 > webpack-dev-serve

 * to launch the test server at localhost:8080 to run the site and test its functionality.

+## Known Issues

+* Currently the Navbar is simply clickable hyperlinks, instead of dropdown-on-hover.
+This will be amended in a future update.
+* Currently the Search bar is simply a text input with no ability to search.

 ## Technologies used